Shahriyar001/my-second-repo/README.md

 ```
 start live project
 ```
-updateed project will be posted
+updated project will be post in this site